-Edible packaging made of natural, biodegradable plant-based materials can be eaten on the go, without a need for waste collection, processing, recycling or disposal.
+Edible packaging made of natural, biodegradable, plant-based materials can be eaten on the go, without a need for waste collection, processing, recycling or disposal.

 TARGET USERS: Individuals, Businesses, Industry, Government

 KEY CONSIDERATIONS: Edible packaging is made of zero wastepackaging materials that can be utilized for food and beverages.

-Public campaigns that engage and educate local communities on plastic waste impacts can support community action and intervention.
+Public awareness campaigns that engage and educate local communities on plastic waste can spur community action and affect consumer choices.
 TARGET USERS: Individuals, Businesses, Industry, Government KEY CONSIDERATIONS: The aim...View full Best Practice details

 Public procurement standards can incorporate bans on single-use plastic items, as well as targets and incentives for reusables and plastic-free alternatives, enabling procurement teams to...View full Best Practice details